Harassment

 Hate and harassment that is criminal in nature is protected under Canada’s Criminal Code.
 You can contact the police, Victims’ Services, or Crime Stoppers to report your concerns.
 The police decide if they have enough evidence to lay charges and the Crown prosecutors bring the offence to court.

 Other incidents may not be discrimination under the Act, a hate crime, or criminal.
 This behaviour is still not okay.
 Contact an anti-hate agency to report your concerns and receive support.
-Examples include StopHateAB, Act2endracism (to report hate and racism against people of Asian descent), and the Anti-hate Hotline (to report an anti-Semitic incident).
+Examples include StopHateAB, Act2endracism (to report hate and racism against people of Asian descent), the Anti-hate Hotline (to report an anti-Semitic incident), and the RCMP's Online Crime Reporting portal.
 You can also contact 211 Alberta to find local supports.

 Playing